liquiidio/UnityPluginSuiteGitbook/examples/status.md

-To get information about the health of the API, create a new method and add the following:
+To get information about the health of the API, use the following lines:
 ```csharp
        var statusClient = new StatusClient(new HttpClient());
        var health = await statusClient.HealthAsync();